Building a Brand

 Every brand enters a different marketplace with a different competitive set and with different needs.
 Whatever process you’re following to build your brand, just know that you cannot afford to underthink the decision.
 You have to be proud of your brand and be ready to talk about it nonstop for the foreseeable future and you also won’t want to incur the cost of starting over or rebranding down the road.

-For more of my thoughts on brand-building, check out my Medium article, “5 Easy Steps to Build a Brand.”
+For more of my thoughts on brand-building, check out my Medium articles, “5 Easy Steps to Build a Brand” and “5 Steps to Refresh a Brand.